ghiander/abcount/README.md

 ![ABCount logo](https://github.com/ghiander/abcount/blob/main/docs/static/logo.png?raw=true)

 ## Introduction
 **ABCount** is an extended cheminformatics package to work with acidic and basic groups in molecules.
-The tool includes the following functionalities:
+The package includes the following functionalities:
-- `ABCounter`: SMARTS-based tool to determine the number of acidic and basic groups in molecules.
+- `ABCounter`: SMARTS-based matcher to determine the number of acidic and basic groups in molecules.
-- `ABClassBuilder`: Builder class that accepts a dictionary of pKa numerical values and yields an `ABClassData` object with their corresponding classes such as `STRONG`, `WEAK`, and `NONE`.
+- `ABClassBuilder`: Converter that accepts a dictionary of pKa numerical values and yields an `ABClassData` object with their corresponding classes such as `STRONG`, `WEAK`, and `NONE`.
+- `IonMatcher`: Matcher that accepts an `ABClassData` object and yields an `IonDefinition` containing information about the major specie at pH 7.4 and its corresponding ionic class and explanation.

 ## How to install the tool
 ABCount can be installed from pypi (https://pypi.org/project/abcount).